Last reviewed by Robert Prime — May 2026

 Use reflowable for: novels, most non-fiction, poetry (mostly), short stories.

 Step 2 (InDesign): File → Export → choose "EPUB (Fixed Layout)" not "EPUB (Reflowable)".
-The fixed-layout export panel asks for orientation, spread, and font handling.
+The fixed-layout export panel asks for orientation handling.
 Set them appropriately.

 Step 3 (Affinity Publisher): Affinity doesn't have native fixed-layout EPUB export.
 Workaround: export as PDF, then use Kindle Comic Creator (free Amazon tool) to convert PDF → KPF fixed-layout.